qalva/tubeless/README.md

 ### [4.0.2] - 2026-05-18

 ### Added
-- Functional checking for updates in extension options
+- Functional checking for updates in extension options.

 ### [4.0.1] - 2026-05-17